Authors of section

 Traction histogenesis (Ilizarov)

 Slow distraction of an osteotomy with stable (usually external) fixation creates new bone.
-Distraction usually is limited to 1 mm per day.
+Distraction is usually limited to 1 mm per day.

-When matured, this resembles the original bone in shape and strength.
+When matured, the new bone resembles the original bone in shape and strength.
 This technique, while slow, is particularly suitable for defects of more than 6 cm.
 This technique can be applied to a fresh osteotomy, distant from the site of the infected fracture, and also to a healing fracture site.
 Similar fixation can be used to compress a fracture, or osteotomy, to promote healing.
 Angular deformities can be corrected as well.

 The techniques of traction histogenesis can be applied with any stable form of external, or even internal, fixation.